Lion

 Mac OS X version 10.7, called "Lion," was released in July 2011.

-See Frequently Asked Questions about Lion.
+See my Frequently Asked Questions about Lion.

 New Features of Lion